 - Stormwater drains are not connected to the sanitary sewer systems

 - Individual human activity, not industrial dumping, is the primary cause of pollution in rivers, wetlands, and lakes and in Puget Sound.

 - Biodegradable soap is not a safe addition to stormwater drains and should be kept from running into the stormwater drainage system.

 - Wash your car in an area where the soapy runoff will be absorbed by the ground or take your car to a commercial car wash.
 Soapy water should not be allowed to flow into the street or into a drainage ditch.

-- Impervious bricks or pavers contributes to excessive runoff.
-Using pervious bricks or pavers help to reduce stormwater pollution in the environment.
+- Impervious bricks or pavers contribute to excessive runoff.
+Use pervious bricks or pavers help to reduce stormwater pollution in the environment.

 - Sediment is pollution and should be prevented from entering the stormwater drainage system.